-This unit, while not a prerequisite for VCE Music, will provide students with excellent grounding for this course.
+This unit, while not a prerequisite for VCE Music, will provide students with excellent grounding for this course as many outcomes are based on the VCE study design.

 Outdoor Education

 Outdoor Education provides students with the skills and knowledge to participate safely in activities in outdoor environments and to respect and value diverse environments.
 The blend of direct practical experience of outdoor environments with more theoretical ways of knowing enables informed understanding of human relationships with nature.
 Students will be taking part in camps and subject-related excursions throughout the course.